Saurabhkr952/dev-portfolio/README.md

 As I've already provisioned infrastructure using cluster auto-scaling groups, here's the [documentation](https://karpenter.sh/docs/getting-started/migrating-from-cas/) detailing the migration process to Karpenter.

-Want to see how it scales. check the monitoring section.
+Want to see how it scales. check the [Scaling Node using Karpenter](#scaling-node-using-karpenter) section.

 ### Secure Kubernetes API with Rate Limiting

 Rate limiting within an NGINX Ingress Controller allows you to manage the flow of traffic or requests to your backend services within specific timeframes.
 This feature is crucial for preventing abuse, ensuring equitable usage, and safeguarding your services from potential overload due to excessive requests.

-To implement rate limiting, follow the instructions provided in the [documentation]((https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#rate-limiting)) by configuring annotations accordingly.
+To implement rate limiting, follow the instructions provided in the [documentation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#rate-limiting) by configuring annotations accordingly.
 These annotations define the rate limiting policies for your Kubernetes environment, ensuring a secure and stable API infrastructure.

 ## Securing Kubernetes Cluster